SheriR/burger/README.md

 - Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

 - Your app will store every burger in a database, whether devoured or not.

-# Node Express Handlebars

-Created a burger logger with MySQL, Node, Express, Handlebars, ORM and deployed it on Heroku.